Information about Melanie May

 I am a qualified school teacher, windsurf instructor, sailing instructor, further education lecturer, first aid officer, snorkel instructor, powerboat driver and safety boat driver.
 I’m a qualified open water diver and I have an orange belt in kickboxing.

 This is my first blog.
-I’m 36.
-I did season work for two years and I backpacked for three years.
-I’ve travelled to 40 countries.
-I have been to three of The American Society of Civil Engineer’s Seven Wonders of the Modern World and I have been to two of the New Seven Wonders of the World and two of the New Seven Wonders of Nature and two of the Seven Wonders of the Industrial World.
+I’m 37.
+I did season work for two years and I backpacked for 3.5 years.
+So far, I’ve travelled to 45 countries.
+I have been to four of The American Society of Civil Engineer’s Seven Wonders of the Modern World and I have been to two of the New Seven Wonders of the World and two of the New Seven Wonders of Nature and two of the Seven Wonders of the Industrial World.
 At the moment I have five tattoos and four piercings.
 I used to be four stone fatter.
 I have six higher education qualifications.
-I have one brother and 48 cousins and I had two dogs, Portia and Morse.
+I’ve one brother and 48 cousins and I had two dogs, Portia and Morse.
 I’ve had more than 20 jobs in the last ten years and I’m ok with that.

 I think the following quotes sum up my attitude to life: